RTippin/messenger/docs/Broadcasting.md

 - The broadcast driver implementation ([BroadcastBroker][link-broadcast-broker]) will already be bound into the container by default.
 - This driver is responsible for extracting private/presence channel names and dispatching the broadcast event that any action in messenger calls for.
     - If push notifications are enabled, this broker will also forward its data to the [PushNotificationService][link-push-notify].
-The service will then fire a [PushNotificationEvent][link-push-event] that you can attach a listener to handle your own FCM / other service.
+The service will then fire a [PushNotificationEvent][link-push-event] that you can attach a listener to and handle your own FCM / other push service.
-- ALL events we broadcast implement laravel's `ShouldBroadcastNow` interface, and will not be queued, but broadcasted immediately.
+- ALL events broadcasted implement laravel's `ShouldBroadcastNow` interface, and will not be queued, but broadcasted immediately.

 ---